-- Your stage of development: This should highlight what you’ve done to date to get the business operational, then follow up with an explanation of what still needs to be done.
+- Your stage of development: This should highlight what you’ve done to date to get your business operational, then an explanation of what still needs to be done.

-- The production process: This lays out the details of your business’s day-to-day operations, including your hours of operation, any manufacturing details such as facility, equipment and material requirements, inventory, costs and more.
+- The production process: This lays out the details of your business’s day-to-day operations, including your hours of operation, and manufacturing details such as facility, equipment and material requirements, inventory, costs and more.

 5. Financing and Cash Flow Planning

-The Finance section is your opportunity to determine how strong your business is financially.
-It’s important to be very realistic about your expenses and projected income so you can properly assess your business’ financial health as early as possible.
+The Financing and Cash Flow Planning section is your opportunity to determine how strong the financials are for your business.
+Be realistic about your expenses and projected income so you can properly assess your business’ financial health as early as possible.

-If you’re running an existing business, your goal here is to populate three main financial statements:
+If you’re running an existing business, your goal for the Financing and Cash Flow Planning section is to address three main financial areas:

-- Your cash flow statement, which reflects how much money your business has at a particular point in time
+- Your cash flow statement: how much money your business has at a particular point in time

-- Your income statement, which shows your profit and loss for a period of time
+- Your income statement: your profit and loss for a period of time

-- Your balance sheet, which is a financial snapshot of your business.
+- Your balance sheet: a financial snapshot of your business

-In order to do that you’ll need to calculate your expenses — both your one-time and ongoing operating costs — and your income.
+In order to do that you’ll need to calculate your income and your expenses — both your one-time and ongoing operating costs.

-If you haven’t started your business yet, you will really only be able to populate your expenses — but they are important to calculate now because they will reveal how much start-up financing you need to get your business up and running.
+If you haven’t started your business yet, you will only be able to populate your expenses, which are important to calculate ahead of time as they will reveal how much start-up financing you may need to get your business up and running.

 6. The Team

-Great ideas need great teams behind them, so this section should describe your current team as well as anyone you might need to hire to round out your company.
-Be sure to talk about your own skills and strengths, as well as the others who make up your team with detailed management team profiles, the credentials of your Board of Advisors (if you have one) and the professional partners you have relationships with, such as lawyers, accountants, bankers and any consultants.
+Great ideas need great teams behind them, so this section should describe your current team as well as anyone you might need to hire for your company.
+Be sure to address your own background, skills and strengths.
+Include detailed management team profiles, credentials of your Board of Advisors (if you have one), and the professional partners you have relationships with, such as lawyers, accountants, bankers and any consultants.